Karen Popp , Global Chair and Co-Founder

 The Women’s White Collar Defense Association (WWCDA) was founded in 1999 with the establishment of the Washington D.C. chapter.
 Our founders recognized a glaring lack of women in white collar practice and in existing professional white collar organizations.
 Such professional activities are crucial in promoting diversity in the practice, providing educational programs and networking to develop business in the practice area.

-Since those early days, 35 chapters of the WWCDA have been organized throughout the U.S., Europe and Asia — Washington, D.C., New York, Boston, Philadelphia, Florida, Denver, Dallas, Chicago, San Francisco, Los Angeles, Atlanta, Houston, Phoenix, Detroit, Seattle, Indianapolis, New Orleans, Connecticut, New Jersey, Ohio, Oregon, Tennessee/Alabama, North Carolina, St. Louis, Pittsburgh, London, Ireland, France, Hong Kong, the Netherlands, Switzerland, Puerto Rico, Toronto, Vancouver, and Australia.
+Since those early days, 35 chapters of the WWCDA have been organized throughout the U.S., Europe and Asia — Washington, D.C., New York, Boston, Philadelphia, Florida, Denver, Dallas, Chicago, San Francisco, Los Angeles, Atlanta, Houston, Phoenix, Michigan, Seattle, Indianapolis, New Orleans, Connecticut, New Jersey, Ohio, Oregon, Tennessee/Alabama, North Carolina, St. Louis, Pittsburgh, London, Ireland, France, Hong Kong, the Netherlands, Switzerland, Puerto Rico, Toronto, Vancouver, and Australia.

 Membership in these chapters consists of more than 1,400 women in the practice of white collar defense.
 Many of our members have served in government positions and in corporate roles.
 Notable members have included former corporate General Counsels and Chief Compliance Officers, as well as former prosecutors and high ranking government officials.